haydenull/logseq-plugin-agenda/docs/introduction/events.md

 ## Milestone: A special kind of event

-When an event contains a milestone tag, it is displayed separately on the calendar.
+When an event contains a milestone tag, it is displayed separately on the calendar and Gantt.

 ### Example:
 ![milestone block](../../screenshots/milestone-block.png)